hashicorp/terraform/website/docs/configuration/functions/split.html.md

 earlier, see
 [0.11 Configuration Language: Interpolation Syntax](../../configuration-0-11/interpolation.html).

-`split` produces a list by dividing a given string at all occurences of a given separator.
+`split` produces a list by dividing a given string at all occurrences of a given separator.

 ```hcl